graphdbexperiments/er_graph_experiments/README.md

 ### 2.)
 Referential Integrity

 The benefits of our modelling approach with respect to referential integrity management has been shown through the execution of update propagations.
 Here, we updated properties on nodes that might require updates of the same property on differenlty labelled nodes where they serve as foreign key in TPC-H. For the same property this might result in a different update propagation depending on whether TPC-H had been modelled adhering to relational, mixed or graph semantics.

+### 3.)
+Benchmark Queries and Refresh Operations

+We investigate the effect of the three different graph modelling approaches on query execution, insertion and deletion.
+More precisely, in our experiments we have translated TPC-H benchmark queries and the Refresh Operations into Cypher and executed them on our graph translations of TPC-H for different scaling factors and in addition, compared their performance to MySQL.